ubirch/ubirch-testkit/README.md

     - Atom: `File` -> `Add Project Folder`
     - VS Code: `File` -> `Open Folder`

+### Assemble your device:
+1. Insert SIM card to the underside of the GPy.
+2. Mount the GPy on the expansion board (pysense or pytrack).
+The LED on the GPy goes over the micro USB port on the expansion board.
+3. Attach the cellular antenna to the Gpy next to LED on the GPy.
+    > Using LTE/NB-IoT connectivity without the antenna being attached could damage your device!

 ### Set up SIM card and device
+1. In order to activate your SIM card in the UBIRCH backend, you'll need to *claim* it by registering the **IMSI**, a 15 digit number, at the [UBIRCH web UI](https://console.prod.ubirch.com).
+If you already know the IMSI of your SIM card, you can skip to the next step.

+    If the IMSI is unknown:
+    - connect your assembled Pycom device with the inserted SIM card to your computer via USB and watch Pymakr console in your IDE.
+If it worked, you should see the following output:
+      ```
+      Connecting to /dev/ttyACM0...

+      >>>
+      ```
+    - Press the Pymakr `UPLOAD` button.
+    - Wait for the IMSI to be printed to the console
+        ```
+        >> getting IMSI
+        IMSI: 987654321098765
+        ```
+    - Copy the IMSI (`ctrl` + `shift` + `C`)

 1. Claim your SIM card identity (IMSI) at the [UBIRCH web UI](https://console.prod.ubirch.com):
     - Login or register if you don't have an account yet.
     - Go to **Things** (in the menu on the left) and click on `+ ADD NEW DEVICE`.